‘Meth-rrito’: TSA releases top 10 list of ‘most unusual items’ found in passengers’ bags - NewsBreak

 But maybe the most unusual item of all — at least according to the TSA — was the chainsaw that a traveler attempted to bring through security in New Orleans.

-“Can’t stump us,” the TSA joked in a video posted to the agency’s Twitter account.SEE IT: TSA finds knives sewn into Darth Vader teddy bear at Philadelphia airport
+“Can’t stump us,” the TSA joked in a video posted to the agency’s Twitter account.New TSA checkpoint opening at Austin airport as travel rebounds

 The TSA’s complete list of most unusual finds is as follows: